 This goes back to exercise resistance and the cardio cycle.
 When you use exercise as your primary tool for fat loss, the more exercise you do, the more you have to continue to do to stay the same size.
 A study came out a couple years ago that showed that for distance runners, they had to increase their mileage by a certain percent each successive year just to maintain their weight.
 Ugh.
 In short, that kind of volume is simply unsustainable, but at that point, you are caught up in a cycle where your body expects a certain amount (is operating at a certain volume) or else you gain.
 Not fun.
 Breaking the cycle takes time and strategy.
 Not to mention, your metabolism becomes less and less responsive the more up and down your weight fluctuates.
-Be sure to check out Metabolic Effect’s Metabolic Rehabilitation program if you have experienced this (I have!).

 5) More exercise increases hunger and cravings–putting you in a cycle of eating more, then having to exercise more.

 Long-duration cardio increase the hunger hormone ghrelin.
 You’ve heard this before: when you bump up your exercise, you want to eat more.
 You are actually physically more hungry, plus exercise increases neurotransmitter release (dopamine, serotonin, etc), which, over the long-haul, if they are depleted, can have a severe impact on cravings.
 Exercise is an appetite stimulator; especially the long-duration variety.
 Choose short-duration, high-intensity cardio when possible, 30 minutes or less, 2-4x/week.